Ideal class group of an extension of rings and Picard group: Preliminaries

-For any commutative ring $A$, by $\Pic(A)$ we mean the set of isomorphism classes of line bundles over $A$ (finitely generated projective $A$-modules of constant rank 1).
-This set $\Pic(A)$ by the operation $[L_{1}]\cdot [L_{2}]=[L_{1}\otimes_{A}L_{2}]$ is an Abelian group whose identity element is the isomorphism class of $A$ and the inverse of each element $[L]\in\Pic(A)$ is the isomorphism class of $\widehat{L}$.
-The group $\Pic(A)$ is called the \emph{Picard group of $A$}.
-In this group $\Pic(A)$, we will often denote the isomorphism class $[L]$ simply by $L$ if there is no confusion.
+For any commutative ring $A$, by $\Pic(A)$ we mean the set of isomorphism classes of invertible modules over $A$ (invertible modules are also called line bundles).
+This set $\Pic(A)$ by the operation $[L_{1}]\cdot [L_{2}]=[L_{1}\otimes_{A}L_{2}]$ is an Abelian group whose identity element is the isomorphism class of $A$, and the inverse of each element $[L]\in\Pic(A)$ is the isomorphism class of $\widehat{L}$.
+The group $\Pic(A)$ was introduced by Grothendieck and given the name \emph{Picard group of $A$}.
+We will often denote the isomorphism class $[L]$ simply by $L$ if there is no confusion.